-In 2018, UM Eco-Campus Secretariat under the purview of Deputy Vice-Chancellor (Research & Innovation) & Deputy Vice-Chancellor (Development) has taken up the role in coordination, planning and managing eco-campus initiatives: action-and translational research via UM Living Labs (UMLL), campus activities as well as assessing UM's performance on annual basis.
+In 2018, UM Eco-Campus Secretariat under the purview of Deputy Vice-Chancellor (Research & Innovation) & Deputy Vice-Chancellor (Development) has taken up the role in coordination, planning and managing eco-campus initiatives: action-and translational research via UM Living Labs (UMLL) under the purview of the then Sustainability Science Research Cluster (SuSci) with Professor Dr. Sumiani Yusoff as the Dean, campus activities as well as assessing UM's performance on annual basis.

-UM as a premier and world leading research university in Malaysia have also actively participating in the international sustainability platform famously known as Universitas Indonesia GreenMetric World University Ranking (UIGM).
+UM as a premier and world leading research university is actively participating in the international sustainability platform famously known as Universitas Indonesia GreenMetric World University Ranking (UIGM).

 UI GreenMetric is an annual world university ranking system focusing on the current condition and policies related to green campus and sustainability in universities all over the world.
-University of Malaya bags the 36th World’s Most Sustainable University in Universitas Indonesia GreenMetric World University Rankings 2018 with overall score at 75% (that shows a 12.2% improvement as compared to 2017 achievement).
-This year, total number of participating institutions have increased by 100 institutions which made up a total of 719 members (a 16.2% increase from 2017).
+University of Malaya bags the 34th World’s Most Sustainable University in Universitas Indonesia GreenMetric World University Rankings 2019 with overall score at 79% (that shows a 4% improvement as compared to 2018 achievement) out of 780 participating members.

 All participating universities are ranked based on six indicators – Setting and Infrastructure (SI at 15%), Energy and Climate Change (EC at 21%), Waste (WS at 18%), Water (WR at 10%), Transportation (TR at 18%), and Education (ED at 18%).